-The English education system can seem impossibly daunting, and if you are moving into the UK for the first time the choices may appear, at first, overwhelming.
+The English education system can seem complicated, especially if you are moving into the UK for the first time and we understand that the choices may be overwhelming.

 We have tried to present the facts clearly and simply to help you navigate the system and help you make the best choice for your children.